snipaid-nlg/.github/profile/README.md

 ## 📝 Blog

-Our [blog](https://snipaid-nlg.github.io/) is the place for you, if you want to tag along on our learning journey.
-Over there we write about open source large language models and approaches on how to use them to assist the journalistic production process with generative AI.
+Our [blog](https://snipaid-nlg.github.io/) is the place for you, if you want to read up on our learning journey.
+Over there we wrote about open source large language models and approaches on how to use them to assist the journalistic production process with generative AI.

 ## 💸 Sponsors